mahdicanfixit/mahdicanfixit/README.md

 ### 📫 Connect with Me
 - Email: mahdi.mohammad.work@gmail.com

-Thanks for visiting!
-Feel free to check out my repos as I add projects from labs and cert prep.
+Thank you for visiting, Feel free to check out my repos im adding projects from labs and cert prep.
 <!--
 **mahdicanfixit/mahdicanfixit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.